Screen Coordinates Guide: How to Find Mouse Position, Pixel Location & Screen Center

 How to Track Mouse Coordinates on Screen in Real Time

-Tracking your cursor in real time is useful for macro recording, game development, UI debugging, and design QA.
-There are two reliable ways to do this: using a dedicated web tool or using built-in OS utilities.
+Tracking your cursor live comes in handy for macro recording, game dev, UI debugging, and design QA.
+Two reliable approaches: a dedicated web tool or your OS built-in utilities.

 Mouse Position Tracker: Following Your Cursor in Real Time